 , the initial coach at the helm of men's basketball.
 Coach Daves' nine-year stint established the Bucks as a competitive team throughout the TCCAA as well as the NJCAA.
 His team won back-to-back TCCAA Eastern Division titles in 1971-72 and 1972-73, and the 72-73 team was Motlow's first championship team as it won both the regular season and the tournament crown.
 He compiled a record of 135-117.

 Daves recruited a number of players who are still considered among the greatest in Motlow history, including All-Americans Jack Battle, Bob Martin and Billy Holt.
 The three, along with assist and steals leader Larry Mackin, still hold many of the school's all time single season and career records.
-Billy Holt was named an All-Amercian for the Bucks following the 1977-78 season.
+Battle, Martin and Holt were each named an All-Amercian for the Bucks during Daves' time as the Bucks' head coach.

 Coach Charlie Codgill

 followed Daves as head men's basketball coach during the 1978-79 season and his team finished with a 14-11 record in his lone season at the helm.

 took over the reigns in 1979 and led the Bucks for six seasons, winning 65% of his games and compiling an outstanding 107-58 record.
 He returned Motlow to championship status, leading the program to two TCCAA Region VII championships during the 1981-82 and the 1983-84 seasons.
 McCalla, who became Motlow's athletic director from 1986-94, recruited All-American Mike Dailey and coached point guard Joe Gaskins, who followed him as head coach of the Bucks.